![]() |

 Section 335.9040 Training for Imaging and Localization Studies

-Except as provided in Section 335.9160 of this Part, a licensee shall require the authorized user of unsealed radioactive material for the uses authorized under Section 335.4010 of this Part not requiring a written directive to be a physician who:
+Except as provided in Section 335.9160, a licensee shall require the authorized user of unsealed radioactive material for the uses authorized under Section 335.4010 not requiring a written directive to be a physician who:

-a) Is certified by a medical specialty board whose certification process has been recognized by the Agency, the U.S. Nuclear Regulatory Commission, an Agreement State or a Licensing State and who meets the requirements in subsection (c)(2).
-To be recognized, a specialty board shall require all candidates for certification to meet the following requirements:
+a) Is certified by a medical specialty board whose certification process has been recognized by the Agency, the U.S. Nuclear Regulatory Commission, or an Agreement State.
+To have its certification process recognized, a specialty board shall require all candidates for certification to meet the following requirements:

-1) Complete 700 hours of training and experience in basic radionuclide handling techniques and radiation safety applicable to the medical use of unsealed byproduct material for imaging and localization studies that includes the topics listed in subsections (c)(1)(A) and (c)(1)(B) of this section; and
+1) Complete 700 hours of training and experience in basic radionuclide handling techniques and radiation safety applicable to the medical use of unsealed radioactive material for imaging and localization studies as described in subsection (c); and

-2) Pass an examination, administered by diplomate of the specialty board, that assesses knowledge and competence in radiation safety, radionuclide handling and quality control; or
+2) Pass an examination administered by diplomates of the specialty board, that evaluates knowledge and competence in radiation safety, radionuclide handling and quality control; or

-1) 700 hours of training and experience, including 80 hours of classroom and laboratory training, in basic radionuclide handling techniques applicable to the medical use of unsealed radioactive material for imaging and localization studies.
-The training and experience shall include, at a minimum:
+c) Has successfully completed 700 hours of training and experience, including 80 hours of classroom and laboratory training, in basic radionuclide handling techniques applicable to the medical use of unsealed radioactive material for imaging and localization studies.:

 A) Classroom and laboratory training in the following areas: